rob-allison/structuredschema/README.md

 ## Wild

-Exactly one literal, '*', matches any value, including null.
+Exactly one literal, '*', matches anything: Object, Array or scalar, including null.

-## Discriminator

-# Type expressions

 # Type union

 Given two type expressions A and B, their type union has the form 'A|B'.
 A value matches if is matches either A or B. Type union is associative, so unions of more than two types can be expressed as A|B|C etc. Note that Object and Array type literals cannot be unioned with this operator.

-# Named types
+# Named types and the context

 ## Parameter passing and defaults

 ## Builtin named types, Object and Array

-## Standard Library

 ## Extended types

 ## Discriminated unions

+## Standard Library

 # Errors